-Although the primary interest for many years had been on ‘simple’ Mendelian disorders, which can easily be seen to pass from one generation to the next, today the research in the Division of Human Genetics also focuses on more complex disorders, including; Schizophrenia, Bipolar disorder (BD) and suicidality.
+Although the primary interest for many years had been on ‘simple’ Mendelian disorders, which can easily be seen to pass from one generation to the next, today, the research in the Division of Human Genetics also focuses on more complex disorders, including; Schizophrenia and Bipolar Disorder (BD).

 We have many exciting collaborations with other research groups, both nationally and internationally.
 These include long-running collaborations with the Department of Psychiatry (UCT) and the Division of Forensic Medicine (UCT) and a more recent collaboration with the University of Washington in Seattle, USA.
 Listed below are a few of our active studies: